Foxboron/Blog/content/blog/pam-auth-bypass.md

   user=this-user-is-invalid
 {{< /highlight >}}

-This is clearly unfortunate for people that relies on PAM authentication for their systems, and a good lecture as to why you probably shouldn't use PAM for this.
+This is clearly unfortunate for people that rely on PAM authentication for their systems, and a good lecture as to why you probably shouldn't use PAM for this.
 Also some material for people that strongly believe Arch is not suitable for servers.
 Win-win!